+Although high blood pressure is common, it's not harmless.
 High blood pressure can lead to CAD because it adds force to the artery walls.
 Over time, this can damage these blood vessels and lead to more plaque buildup.
 The narrowed artery limits or blocks the flow of blood to the heart muscle, which means it might not get enough oxygen.

 What Are the Symptoms of Atherosclerosis?

 In the early stages, you typically don’t have symptoms.
 Once coronary arteries start to seriously restrict blood flow to the heart, you may feel chest pain (angina) because not enough blood is reaching your heart, especially when you exert yourself or you feel angry or stressed.

 It is important to know that symptoms of atherosclerosis depend on which arteries are affected and how much blood flow is blocked.
 Some of the common symptoms other than chest pain include: